GoogleChrome/web.dev/src/site/content/en/media/add-media/index.md

   resources.
-* In [PWA with offline streaming](/pwa-with-offline-streaming/) you'll learn how we built an updated demo PWA that is capable of adaptive streaming and offline playback—without using frameworks, plus you can play with source code.
+* In [PWA with offline streaming](/pwa-with-offline-streaming/) you'll learn how we built an updated demo PWA that is capable of adaptive streaming and offline playback without using frameworks.
+Plus you can play with source code.

 {% Aside %}
 Be sure not to skip the accessibility section.
 The technical aspects of